oliviermaridat/ocpi/mod_tokens.md

 ### 1.1 Push model

-When the MSP creates a new Token object they push it to the CPO by calling [PUT](#212-put-method) on the CPOs Tokens endpoint with the newly created Token object.
+When an eMSP creates a new Token object it pushes it to the CPO by calling [PUT](#212-put-method) on the CPOs Tokens endpoint with the newly created Token object.

-Any changes to Token in the eMSP system are send to the CPO system by calling, either the [PUT](#212-put-method) or the [PATCH](#213-patch-method) on the CPOs Tokens endpoint with the updated Token(s).
+Any change to a Token in the eMSP system is sent to the CPO system by calling, either the [PUT](#212-put-method) or the [PATCH](#213-patch-method) on the CPOs Tokens endpoint with the updated Token(s).

-When the eMSP invalidates a Token (deleting is not possible), the eMSP will send the updated Token (with the field: valid set to False, by calling, either the [PUT](#212-put-method) or the [PATCH](#213-patch-method) on the CPOs Tokens endpoint with the updated Token.
+When the eMSP invalidates a Token (deleting is not possible), it sends the updated Token (with the field: valid set to False), by calling, either the [PUT](#212-put-method) or the [PATCH](#213-patch-method) on the CPOs Tokens endpoint with the updated Token.

 When the eMSP is not sure about the state or existence of a Token object in the CPO system, the eMSP can call the [GET](#221-get-method) to validate the Token object in the CPO system.